ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

     * Alternate between the two Antennas.

+### Link Mode

+Introduced in 3.5.0, `Link Mode` changes the main protocol and function of the TX module.

+* `Normal` - This is the default configuration.
+The TX module simply sends the commands from the radio handset, and receive telemetry from the receiver and send it to the handset.

+* `MAVLink` - This option enables native MAVLink Telemetry downlink and Radio Control uplink making the TX module and radio handset to be an intermediary between a GCS and a MAVLink-capable craft.
+See the [MAVLink](../../software/mavlink.md) page for more details.

 ### Model Match

 ExpressLRS supports multiple configuration profiles, and the configuration profile is selected by setting the "Receiver ID" property in the Radio Handset's Model Setup -> Internal/External RF -> Receiver (number).